Hook System

 Bypass cache:

-han hook run jutsu-biome lint --no-cache
+han hook run biome lint --no-cache

 Best Practices